Zoomed Image

 1. Navigate to an asset list and select the assets that need the new book.

-2. From the Actions on Selected Records menu, choose Bulk Update Assets.
+2. From the Actions menu, choose Bulk Update Assets in a Single Edit.

-See Assigning Depreciation Types to Many Assets for detailed instructions on bulk updating.
+See Assigning Depreciation Types to Many Assets for more detail on bulk updating.

 Tip: If you add a new book to a production system with many existing assets, plan the rollout carefully.
 You may need to create opening balance transactions (purchases) in the new book for each asset, in addition to setting up depreciation rules.
 Consider using a data transformation to automate this process.